-8. Job Readiness Workshop: Describe how you will facilitate the Job Readiness Workshop to incorporate innovative learning styles such as active learning, inquiry-based learning, problem-based learning, real world and hands-on learning.
+11. Job Readiness Workshop: Describe how you will facilitate the Job Readiness Workshop to incorporate innovative learning styles such as active learning, inquiry-based learning, problem-based learning, real world and hands-on learning.
 Include where you will be conducting workshops and how you will utilize Job Readiness curriculum to engage participants.
 Describe how you will document areas of concern/failed modules and what actions/service you will provide to resolve the cause(s) of the failure(s).
-See OD #05-17.

 Proteus currently facilitates the Job Readiness Workshop as outlined in OD 05-17 by providing all youth a two week (four hours per day for a total of eight days), workshop using IMAGO Job Readiness Curriculum.
 Job Readiness Workshop is offered in a facilitated group setting.
 Job Readiness modules include Adaptable and Productive Problem Solver; Digital Literacy; Learning, Creativity and Adaptability; Communicator and Collaborator; Responsible and Ethical Decision Maker; Life Skills; Personal Development; and Resume.
-For areas of concern or failed module(s) the ACA will document issues/concerns on the workshop evaluation form and devise a plan of action in order to resolve the area of concern or failed module(s).
+For areas of concern or failed module(s) the ACA will enrolled the participant in the appropriate Soft Skills remediation module(s) utilizing the LinkedIn Learning website.

-9. Work Experience: WIOA places a priority on providing young adults with occupational learning opportunities through work experience.
-Describe how you will develop and monitor work experience job sites as outlined in OD # 20-18.
-Describe how you will ensure that youth participants gain access to opportunities for career exploration and/or skills development.
-Include how you will ensure that the mandated 20% Work Experience expenditures goals are met.
+12. Work-based Learning/ Work Experience: Describe how you will develop and monitor work experience job sites to ensure youth will gain access to opportunities for career exploration and/or skills development.
+Include how you will ensure that the mandated 20% Work Experience expenditures goals are met and your internal process for managing the work experience contracts to ensure the Occupational and Educational components are being provided and the maximum allowed hours are not exceeded.

 ACAs utilize their existing work site employer base in the local area to connect young adults with jobs and continuously seek opportunities to build partnerships with new employers.
 They attend community meetings/forums such as the Sanger Task Force, job fairs, health fairs, etc., which are attended by the city's business community and civic leaders.
-The ultimate goal of each work experience is long-term employment.
+The ultimate goal of each work experience is longterm employment.
 Proteus is the employer of record and works closely with the employer and young adult participant to ensure a successful program outcome.
 As part of these efforts, staff pick up timesheets every two weeks where they will talk with the employer.
 Each work experience participant has a mid-point and post evaluation completed by their employer so that the ACAs have a general idea of how each youth is performing on the job.
 ACAs will meet with the youth to review the evaluation and address any areas of concern.
-The ACAs will track all work experience contracts to ensure all work experience participants do not exceed their 120 hour allotment.
-Through these activities, in addition to combining participant training costs with the actual staff time required to provide all Work Experience-related services, will assure we meet the mandated goal of 20% expenditure.
+The ACAs will track all work experience contracts to ensure all work experience participants do not exceed their 200-hour allotment.
+Through these activities, in addition to combining participant training costs with the actual staff time required to provide all Work Experiencerelated services, will assure we meet the mandated goal of 20% expenditure.

-10. Training Services: Describe how you will determine the training needs of youth 18 years and older.
+13. Training Services: Describe how you will determine the training needs of youth 18 years and older.
 Describe your strategies to provide vocational training and collaboration with the WIOA Adult programs to allow for possible co-enrollment.
 Include examples of strategies you will utilize to guide youth into low cost and/or no cost training with local adult schools and community colleges.